-No. HELP rules only apply to employees who display flu-like symptoms and get tested for COVID-19 or have been instructed by a health care provider to quarantine or isolate due to risk of having COVID-19.
+No. HELP rules only apply to employees who display flu-like symptoms or respiratory illness symptoms and gets tested for COVID-19 or have been instructed by a health care provider to quarantine or isolate due to risk of having COVID-19.
 The intent of HELP is to encourage employees to stay home if they are showing signs of illness.

 Do I need to provide emergency paid sick leave for an employee who is caring for someone who tested positive for COVID-19?

-No, HELP only applies to employees who may be sick with COVID-19 However, if an employee is caring for someone who has COVID-19, you should require that they work from home or place them on leave of absence to avoid exposing others to the virus.
+No, HELP only applies to employee.
+However, if an employee is caring for someone who has COVID-19, you should require that they work from home or place them on leave of absence to avoid exposing others to the virus.

 Starting April 1, employees may be eligible for emergency paid family and sick leave related to COVID-19 per the Families First Coronavirus Response Act.